vacuumlabs/cryptofund-utilities/README.md

 Some general crypto-investing advice you may find useful:

 - Read the white paper.
-If it looks like a powerpoint presentation, full of fluffy promisses and no real solutions, don't buy.
+If it looks like a powerpoint presentation, full of fluffy promises and no real solutions, don't buy.
 - Be sure you understand the core concepts and a value proposition.
 - Are the promises achievable?
-If someone promises zero fees, no inflation, instant transaction, 100% anonymity, smart contracts at the same moment, there it's either superhuge Satoshi-prize worth concept, or pure scam.
+If someone promises zero fees, no inflation, instant transaction, 100% anonymity, smart contracts at the same moment, then it's either superhuge Satoshi-prize worth concept, or pure scam.
 The latter is much more probable.
 - Does this bring anything new?
 Or is it just coloured Bitcoin, Ethereum, whatever?
-- Are you buying a promise or it already works?
+- Are you buying a promise or does it already work?
 - Check out the major developers' history and contributions.
 For many currencies, the currency itself is the first real project of their developers (I was shocked, how many coins fall into this category).
-Advertising such people as 'skilled developers with a lots of experience' is laughable.
+Advertising such people as 'skilled developers with lots of experience' is laughable.
   Don't buy.
 - Don't buy coins/tokens designed for a specific industry.
 Shared workspaces, car renters, music producers, cloud services, bananas, IoT, sewer cleaners, IT freelancers, artist and many many other